Somaya1200/Somaya1200/README.md

 **License**

-This project is licensed under the **GPL**.
+This project is licensed under the **MIT**.
 For more information, please see the LICENSE file.

 **Contact**

-If you have any questions, suggestions, or feedback, please feel free to contact us at somaya.rezai@etu.unige.ch
+If you have any questions, suggestions, or feedback, please feel free to contact me at somaya.rezai@etu.unige.ch

 **Acknowledgements**

-I would like to express my gratitude to the following individuals and projects for their contributions and inspiration:

-- person1@etu.unige.ch
-- person2@etu.unige.ch
-- person2@etu.unige.ch

-Thank you for your interest and support in _**githubpages**_
+Thank you for your interest and support in _**githubpages**_ Please give me a ⭐